intelliw/hsy-api.portal/api.sundaya.monitored.equipment/Implementation/Datasets/monitoring/pms.md

 ### API Host message structure

-Each item in the the `dataset/pms` POST message body 'datasets' array is transformed into the JSON structure shown below.
+Each dataset item in the the `dataset/pms` POST message body 'datasets' array is transformed into a separate JSON message based on the structure shown below.

+Each message contains as many data items as there were in the POST request dataset.

+Typically there will be 14 data items in a `pms` dataset, one for each pack.

-The API host sends this structure to the `monitoring.pms` message broker topic at the first stage of processing the API POST message.
+The API host sends this message to the `monitoring.pms` message broker topic at the first stage of processing the API POST message.

 ```
 *** MESSAGE ***